Skip to content

 2023-02,12.1,26.8,22,120000,Region_B

-1. Open the DHIS2 Modeling App
+3. Open the Modelling App

 Converting a Modeling App request to CSV and GeoJSON

-If you have a JSON request payload from the DHIS2 Modeling App (the create-backtest-with-data format), you can convert it directly to a CHAP-compatible CSV and GeoJSON file pair using chap convert-request:
+If you have a JSON request payload from the DHIS2 Modeling App (the create-backtest-with-data format), you can convert it directly to a Chap-compatible CSV and GeoJSON file pair using chap convert-request:

 chap convert-request example_data/create-backtest-with-data.json /tmp/chap_convert_doctest